niksy/platno/README.md

 ## Notes

-* To use HTML5 elements in IE<=8, it’s best to [download Modernizr](http://modernizr.com/download/) with included printshiv support.
+* To use HTML5 elements in IE &#8804; 8, it’s best to [download Modernizr](http://modernizr.com/download/) with included printshiv support.
 * Various server configuration files can be found in [H5BP server-configs repository](https://github.com/h5bp/server-configs).

 ---